GBSD Competitive Company

 The Greater Boston School of Dance Competitive Company is an audition required, intensive dance program.
 Students who wish to dance competitively will train a minimum of 4 hours a week (for students ages 9 and under) or 5+ hrs a week (for students over the age of 10).
 Company students will compete in a minimum of four dance competitions and have the option to do 5 (regionally).
 Company Dancers will also have the opportunity to compete at a national level in late June/early July.

 Students who wish to join the GBSD Competitive Company will be required to audition prior to the competitive season.
 Classes for the Competitive Company are mandatory.
 This program is intended for serious dancers who choose dance above other extra curricular activities.

 The Company 2 Program is offered to students who love to dance and wish to compete, but may not have the time to commit to our full competitive program.
 The Company 2 students perform at the same competitions and conventions as the Competitive Company but are only required to take Jazz, Lyrical and Ballet.
-Company 2 is offered at Junior, Teen and Senior Levels.
+Company 2 is offered at the Teen and Senior Levels.

 We encourage all new students to come to the Pre-Audition Workshop!

 What is competitive dance?

 Dance competitions are held throughout the year all over the country.
 Students present routines for adjudication by accredited artists that specialize in different areas of dance and theatre.

 Competitive dancers thrive in the dance industry.
 Each competition is a new performance opportunity.
 Dancers learn to problem solve, work as a team and meet and learn from other dancers from other studios.
 At GBSD, our focus is not on "the win", it is on the art.
 Every performance makes better and stronger dancers and gives our students opportunities to shine!
 When you dance at GBSD, you are not just a student, you are family.
 Did we mention it's a whole lot of fun too?